 If you want the best windows for your home, no matter if they’re wood, vinyl, fiberglass, aluminum, or a combination of these materials, you can get them.
 But the first thing to do is to temper what the window salesman says and stick to the facts.
 There are two primary independent testing associations that should act as your North Star as you shop for the best window.

 Their testing is rigorous and random.
 Once a manufacturer has a window certified, they have to sign a contract with AAMA that allows AAMA to come to the factory unannounced so they can take a window from the assembly line to test.
 That total transparency works in your favor as the manufacturer constantly must be producing quality windows.

-The NFRC focuses more on energy efficiency, so they do testing for air infiltration, R-values of the glass and assembly, etc. To have the best windows possible, you need both certifications.
+IMPORTANT TIP: To get the best windows possible, you need both certifications.
 Be aware that the AAMA certification is a special label usually found on the side of the window frame.
 You can’t see it after the window’s installed.

 This means you have to be able to interpret the numbers and values you see on the special label.
 They provide a guide, but it’ll be up to you to determine what the highest values are in the marketplace.

 This isn’t always true, but you can shop feature for feature and see what you discover.
 More often than not, the higher-priced window will be better.
 Be sure to factor in support after the sale.
 That’s really important.

 The salesman may say Yes, but you want to see the letters from the two associations that prove the manufacturer indeed has up-to-date certification.
 Get it in writing.
 Remember that you can contact each association to verify that a manufacturer is indeed certified and in good standing.